poetapp/wordpress-plugin/README.md

 [![Join the chat at https://gitter.im/poetapp/Lobby](https://badges.gitter.im/poetapp/Lobby.svg)](https://gitter.im/poetapp/Lobby)

 The Po.et WordPress Plugin allows you to automatically submit your blog posts to Po.et.
-Once you install and configure it, every time you post a new blog entry it will automatically be posted through Po.et's Frost API to the Po.et Network.
+Once you install and configure it, every time you post a new blog entry it will automatically be posted through Po.et's API to the Po.et Network.

 ## How to Install